 Checking USB device history is incredibly useful for performing a digital forensics investigation.
 If you are running a business it can be helpful to see USB activities on your network to collect evidence of illicit data transfers and the use of unauthorized devices by your employees.

-If you are investigating a standalone machine and you do not need real-time alerts and detailed file transfer history, you can use Windows Event Viewer to view events where USB devices have been connected and disconnected from the computer.
+If you are monitoring USB activities on a standalone machine and you do not need real-time alerts or detailed file transfer history, you can use Windows Event Viewer to view events where USB devices have been connected and disconnected from the computer.

-If you would like more detailed information about how USB devices are used on your endpoint devices, you can use AccessPatrol to track file operations and device history.
+If you would like more detailed information about how USB devices are used on your endpoint devices, you can use AccessPatrol for monitoring computer activities such as portable storage file operations and device usage history.

 AccessPatrol’s USB tracking features: